Rajil101/The-Sparks-Foundation/README.md

 # The-Sparks-Foundation
-The Sparks foundation is nonprofit organisation where i  worked as Data Science and Bussiness Analytics intern .
+The Sparks foundation is nonprofit organisation based in singapore, where i worked as Data Science and Bussiness Analytics intern by their Graduate Rotaional Internship Program (GRIP).
+We need to perform various task given by the campany, you can see some of the task performed by myself in the repo .